 Pre-Professional students must enroll in ATTR 200 & 205 during their first semester on campus to be eligible for admission into the program and stay on track to graduate in four years.
 Students must also take ATTR 210 & 211 prior to admittance into Liberty University’s Athletic Training Program.
 Greater detail regarding the program’s curriculum and course sequencing is available using the Program of Study (DCP) link.

 The first step towards initial acceptance into Liberty University’s Athletic Training Program is to complete the initial application and meet the initial acceptance criteria.
 Initial applications will be available in ATTR 210 or by contacting the Program Director.
 This application is due annually by April 15.

-Full acceptance will be based upon successful completion of the Full Acceptance Criteria.
+Full acceptance will be based upon the successful completion of the Full Acceptance Criteria.
 Students must meet all of the Full Acceptance criteria to be accepted.
-The Athletic Training Program’s Admissions Committee will review each students application material to determine which students will be fully accepted.
+The Athletic Training Program’s Admissions Committee will review each student’s application material to determine which students will be fully accepted.
 Initial applications will be available in ATTR 225 or by contacting the Program Director.
 This application is due annually by November 15.

 Transfer Student Procedure

 Students transferring to Liberty University who are interested in entering the Athletic Training Program must contact the Program Director by August 1 to declare his/her intention to major in Athletic Training at Liberty University.
-Due to the unique characteristics and background of each individual, a transfer students will be evaluated on an individual basis to determine whether they will be Initially Accepted.
+Due to the unique characteristics and background of each individual, transfer students will be evaluated on an individual basis to determine whether they will be Initially Accepted.
 This evaluation will be made only after the Program Director has received all of the following:

 - Candidates must be in good academic standing with the previous university as well as Liberty University and have a minimum cumulative GPA of 2.50 on a 4.0 scale.